GeoBigData/gbdx-training/README.md

 ## Install gbdxtools
 gbdxtools is a pip-installable python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery.
 Pre-requisites for installing gbdxtools are Python and Pip.
 We recommend you first install Anaconda, an open source Python distribution that simplifies package management.
-The Anaconda distribution also comes Pip, Jupyter, and Ipython - all very useful packages for Python development on GBDX.
-Our gbdxtools tutorials are available as Jupyter Notebooks, but plain Python code is also provided.
+The Anaconda distribution also installs Pip, Jupyter, and Ipython - all very useful packages for Python development on GBDX.
+We have made our gbdxtools tutorials available as Jupyter Notebooks, but plain Python code is also provided.

 1. Install [Anaconda](https://www.continuum.io/downloads)\*, and be sure to check the box that set Path values when prompted.